codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 ## Application to brain images

 After this theoretical fugazi you might think "Talk is cheap, just show me a demo!" so here we go.
-There is also a Colab notebook where you can rerun the demo!
+Using the linked Colab notebook you can run the whole demo by simply clicking "Runtime" -> "Run all"!

 Let's download two brain images